 Dustin Luis Pedroia was born on August 17, 1983, in Woodland, California, near Sacramento.
 Playing at Woodland High School, Pedroia did not strike out one time in his senior season while hitting .445.

 Pedroia attended Arizona State University and, as a freshman, beat out sophomore Ian Kinsler to be the team’s starting shortstop, which caused Kinsler to transfer to the University of Missouri for his junior year.
 Kinsler, of course, was also a star second baseman in the American League and was ultimately Pedroia’s replacement in Boston for the team’s title run in 2018.
-(Kinsler retired after the 2019 season and will also be on the 2025 Hall of Fame ballot).
+(Kinsler retired after the 2019 season and is also on the 2025 Hall of Fame ballot).

 After hitting .384 in three years at ASU, Pedroia was drafted in the second round of the 2004 draft by the Red Sox.
 Pedroia played both shortstop and second base in three minor league seasons.
-The Sox were enticed by Pedroia’s extra-base power, lack of strikeouts, and “off the charts” makeup.
-Boston General Manager Theo Epstein said, as reported by Sports Illustrated‘s Tom Verducci, “it was pretty clear he loved the game, was not afraid and was a big-time baseball rat.”
+The Sox were enticed by Pedroia’s extra-base power, lack of strikeouts, and “off-the-charts” makeup.
+Boston General Manager Theo Epstein said, as reported by Sports Illustrated‘s Tom Verducci, “It was pretty clear he loved the game, was not afraid, and was a big-time baseball rat.”

 Rookie of the Year

-Dustin Pedroia made his Major League debut 26 months after being drafted and five days after his 23rd birthday, in August 2006.
+Dustin Pedroia made his Major League debut 26 months after being drafted and five days after his 23rd birthday in August 2006.
 He hit just .191 in 89 at bats but, nonetheless, was awarded the team’s starting second base job in 2007.
 The right-handed-hitting second sacker got off to a slow start in ’07 (hitting just .182 in 20 games in April) before hitting his stride.
 For the last five months of the ’07 campaign, the rookie hit .333 with a .856 OPS.

 Besides warming up with the bat, Pedroia impressed Red Sox fans with his defensive ability and all-out, get-the-uniform-dirty style of play.
 On September 1, he helped preserve the no-hitter of fellow rookie Clay Buchholz with this diving stab and throw on a ball that seemed destined to break up the no-no.